PMCSilva/phomemo_PM-241-BT/README.md

 # Phomemo label printer project

 A Python-based script for printing labels with QR codes and images on three major operating systems: **Linux**, **macOS**, and **Windows**.
 This tool allows users to specify custom label sizes, generate QR codes, include images, and print directly to a label printer.
 In this particular project, the used label printer was a PM-241-BT from [Phomemo](https://phomemo.com) like following image shows.
 This printer was purchased at [Amazon](http://www.amazon.es).
-If you want to buy a printer to try this project, you can use on of the following links:
+If you want to buy a printer to try this project, you can use one of the following links:

   - [Link1](http://www.amazon.es/dp/B0BSBTWQ17/ref=nosim?tag=pmcunhasilva-21)
   - [Link2](http://www.amazon.es/dp/B0BMKTV8ZL/ref=nosim?tag=pmcunhasilva-21)